xo/xo/examples/booktest/README.md

 `gen.sh` will then run `go build` to build the directory and execute the resulting `booktest-<database>` executable.

-Finally, `gen.sh` then uses `usql` display the resulting state of the "books" table.
+Finally, `gen.sh` uses `usql` display the rows from the "books" table.

-### Installing usql
+### Running gen.sh

+When running `gen.sh`, it will try to use the `xo` executable in the root repository path, otherwise if it is not present then `gen.sh` will attempt to use the `xo` executable on the system `$PATH`.
+The `usql` executable must be available on `$PATH`.

-If you do not already have `usql` installed, you may install it in the usual Go fashion:
+If you have not already installed `usql`, you may install it in the usual Go
+fashion:

 ```sh
 $ go get -u github.com/knq/usql